 Specifically, what DLN combustor modifications are being recommended by GE.
 Are mods to be implemented on all units?

 Please see GE’s proposal in Deal Bench.
-In general, they are changing the dilution hole sizes in the secondary nozzles and liners.
+In general, they are changing the dilution hole sizes in the liners, changing the effective open area of the primary and secondary nozzles and modifying(reducing) the firing rate curves.
 Modification is in progress, and will be completed by the end of this month.

 Who is paying for the mods?
 How much?